The Employment Law Review: Belgium

 Furthermore, case law, in particular that of the Supreme Court and the Constitutional Court, can have considerable influence on the state of the law.

-The General Directorate for Supervision of Social Legislation (also called the Social Legislation Inspectorate), which is a department within the Federal Public Service for Employment, Labour and Social Dialogue, provides information to employers and employees, gives advice, arbitrates and verifies whether labour law and the various CLAs are complied with.
+The General Directorate for Supervision of Social Legislation (also called the Social Legislation Inspectorate), which is a department within the Federal Public Service for Employment, Labour and Social Dialogue, provides information to employers and employees, gives advice, arbitrates, and verifies whether labour law and the various CLAs are complied with.
 It has an important role with regard to disputes in individual labour law.
 Its actions range from preparing drafts of bills and overseeing the operation of existing employment legislation, to registering CLAs and publishing practical comments on legislation.
-Belgian labour law is related to criminal law, with the exception of the Act on Employment Contracts of 3 July 1978 (see Section II).
+Belgian labour law (except the AEC) is related to criminal law.
 The Social Legislation Inspectorate can draw up an official report, which could lead to criminal prosecution of the employer.2

 Year in review